illinois-cs241/illinois-cs241.github.io/index.md

 ## Autograding Policy

 You walk into the investor meeting ready to show your demo.
-You ship your code ready for a million Internet of Things.
+You ship your code ready for a million Internet of things.
 You deploy your code to the Internet backbone.
 It had better compile and be functional.

 Forgot to commit or your committed code that does not compile?
 Zero.
 The basic headline is that you're not in Kansas anymore (to quote Dorothy).
 Don't leave it until the last minute.